FasterMelee/FasterMelee-installer/README.md

 A script for compiling Faster Melee on Linux.
 Current Version: **5.9**

-Currently tested on Arch, Ubuntu, centOS 7.3, and others, but should work across *all* distributions given the right dependencies.
+Currently tested on Arch, Ubuntu, centOS 7.3, NixOS 19.03, and others, but should work across *all* distributions given the right dependencies.
 Older versions can be found under `config/legacy/`.

 [Join the official Faster Melee Discord Channel for support!](https://discord.gg/fastermelee)